bahrus/be-adopted/README.md

 </html>
 ```

 be-adopted plays by the same rule-book as [be-loaded](https://github.com/bahrus/be-loaded).
-The difference is be-loaded adds style to the shadowDOM it belongs to.
+The difference is be-loaded adds style to the shadow DOM realm it belongs to.

-be-adopted does the following:
+be-adopted, instead, does the following:

 1. It adds itself to the shadowRoot of the parent element.
 2. It changes its attribute from be-adopted to be-loaded.